changcai94/changcai94.github.io/_pages/books.md

 ## Books

 1. Causal Inference: the Mixtape by Scott Cunningham (straightforward, with practice guidance).
-He also has a [personal page](https://causalinf.substack.com/) with loads of resouces on causal inference.
+He also has a [website](https://causalinf.substack.com/) with loads of resouces on causal inference.